ym001/distancia/CONTRIBUTING.md

 ### 4. Suggesting Enhancements

 If you have ideas for new features or improvements, feel free to share them.
-You can submit these as issues or start a discussion in the GitHub Discussions section.
+You can submit these as issues or by mail(dev.distancia@gmail.com).

 ### 5. Code Style